 I first read Getting Past OK in the middle of 1994 and worked through its exercises toward the end of the year.
 My list of core needs came out as follows:

-Ā· Wholeness, integration, and connection with all life; a state of total peace with the universe;
+- Wholeness, integration, and connection with all life; a state of total peace with the universe.

 Yes, I had to admit, these were the things that really were important to me—they were what I had always been seeking.
 They had been guiding my life from behind the scenes through every storm and success alike.
 And now that I had them spelled out so clearly, I tried to consciously keep them in the forefront of my mind, seeking to deepen my experience of them wherever I went.
 As I did so, my awareness was gradually transformed, setting the stage for what was the next critical step in my spiritual growth.

 No wonder the great master from Galilee, quoted at the beginning of this chapter, encouraged us to pray for and bless those that would persecute us.
-Without tests and trials we might never discover that which gives our lives purpose, nor the strength within ourselves to actually live that purpose.
+Without tests and trials, we might never discover that which gives our lives purpose, or discover the strength within ourselves to actually live that purpose.
 These are blessings worthy of our deepest gratitude.

-[††] It still circulates in the developer community to this day and can be found on msdn2.microsoft.com by searching on the title.
+[‡‡] The paper no longer circulates on the Internet, but can probably be found by checking Internet archives for msdn.microsoft.com.
 The quote here comes from an "Under the Hood" column by Kevin Gordon that unfortunately no longer appears on the Internet.
 I'm also highly amused by a 1997 article called "Oils of OLE" by Eric Binary Anderson that ended with this tribute: "[What OLE is Really About] is the clearest and most complete summary of OLE technologies you'll find.
 Brockschmidt seems to believe that Microsoft developed OLE as a gift to the development community to engender competition and to keep Microsoft from driving the industry.
-Kraig must have sold some snake oil in his day, though, because I came away convinced."¯ [Return to text]
+Kraig must have sold some snake oil in his day, though, because I came away convinced."
+[Return to text]

-[‡‡] The only thing I feel is missing from Richard's book is that once you have your Success Checklist he doesn't advise you on how to work backwards to find appropriate means and structures.
-I'm working to fill this hole in a book called Finding Focus.
-In any case I was, and remain, grateful to Richard for his work.
+[§§] The only thing I feel is missing from Richard's book is that once you have your Success Checklist he doesn't advise you on how to work backwards to find appropriate means and structures.
+I've since addressed this gap in my own book, Finding Focus, remaining grateful to Richard for his fine work.
 [Return to text]